Alawiya Sobh

-Alawiya Sobh (Arabic: علوية صبح) (born 1955) is a Lebanese writer and author.
+Alawiya Sobh (علوية صبح; born 1955) is a Lebanese writer and author.

 Biography

 Born in Beirut, Sobh studied English & Arabic Literature at the Lebanese University.
 Upon graduation in 1978, she pursued a career in teaching.
 She also began publishing articles and short stories, at first in An-Nida newspaper and then in An-Nahar.
 After a spell as cultural editor, she became editor-in-chief of Al-Hasnaa, a popular Arabic women's magazine, in 1986.
 In the early 1990s, she became editor-in-chief of women's magazine Snob Al-Hasnaa’.
 In 2009, Sobh served on the judging panel of the Beirut39 competition.

 Sobh is now dedicating her time only to writing.